kaihendry/express-starter/README.md

 ## TODO

-Figure out how to debug in VS code.
-Need some launch script?

 Figure out if I need should redo logging (I want them structured)

 Can I develop locally without serverless offline?